aimeos/aimeos-symfony/README.md

 ## Installation

-This document is for the latest Aimeos Symfony **2016.04 release and later**.
+This document is for the latest Aimeos Symfony **2016.10 release and later**.

+- Beta release: 2017.01
+- LTS release: 2016.10

 If you want to **upgrade between major versions**, please have a look into the [upgrade guide](https://aimeos.org/docs/Symfony/Upgrade)!

 The Aimeos Symfony e-commerce bundle is a composer based library that can be installed